richard-vh/CDE_123_HandsOnLab/step_by_step_guides/english/01-architecture.md

 A logical subset of your cloud provider account including a specific virtual network.
 CDP Environments can be in AWS, Azure, RedHat OCP and Cloudera ECS.
 For more information, see [CDP Environments](https://docs.cloudera.com/management-console/cloud/overview/topics/mc-core-concepts.html).
 Practically speaking, an environment is equivalent to a Data Lake as each environment is automatically associated with its own SDX services for Security, Governance and Lineage.

 ##### CDE Service
-The long-running Kubernetes cluster and services that manage the virtual clusters.
-The CDE service must be enabled on an environment before you can create any virtual clusters.
+The long-running Kubernetes cluster and services that manage the CDE Virtual Clusters.
+The CDE Service must be enabled on an environment before you can create any CDE Virtual Clusters.

-##### Virtual Cluster
+##### CDE Virtual Cluster
 An individual auto-scaling cluster with predefined CPU and memory ranges.
 Virtual Clusters in CDE can be created and deleted on demand.
 Jobs are associated with clusters.
-Up until CDE version 1.18 only one type of Virtual Clusters was available.
-Since Version 1.19 you can choose between two Cluster Tiers:
+When deploying a Virtual Cluster you can choose between two Cluster Tiers:

 *Core (Tier 1)*: Batch-based transformation and engineering options include:
 * Autoscaling Cluster